-Legal Tech CEO Discusses Why a People-First Approach is Necessary to Making an Impactful Product
+Why Take a People-First Approach When Making a Product

 On this week’s episode of Lawline's Lawyers Who Lead podcast, Sigalle discusses the concept of Leading by Putting People First with Tony Thai, Co-Founder, CEO, and Chief Engineer of HyperDraft, a software that allows lawyers to draft and analyze documents better, faster, and smarter so they can live more of their lives outside the billable hour.
 Tony discusses his road from software engineer to lawyer to CEO, and how his mission to provide lawyers with tech tools is grounded in a people-first and human-centered approach.
 Listen to the full interview or read the highlights of Tony’s interview below!
 Transcribed answers were edited for readability.